jrstrunk/portfolio/pages/more-friendly-use.md

 11. Does not depend on importing external functions
 12. Has a similar feel to Zig's error handling and is easier to rationalize about if already familiar with pattern matching in general

-Let's explore a couple of these points
+Let's explore a couple of these points.

 ## Ease of Learning

-`use-fn` is by far the most difficult concept to learn in Gleam. `use-case` retains the core benefit of `use-fn` for error handling, but is significantly easier to learn and use.
+`use-fn` is by far the most challenging concept to learn in Gleam. `use-case` retains the core benefits of `use-fn` for error handling, but is significantly easier to learn and use.
 Considering a world where both `use-case` and `use-fn` exist, `use-case` would be a valuable step to learn before learning `use-fn`.
-The learning path would be `case` -> patterns -> `use-case` -> `use-fn`.
-This is a much more gradual and natural path to follow, as currently there is nothing to ease new users into `use-fn`.
+The learning path would be `case` -> patterns -> `use-case` -> `use-fn`, which is a much more gradual and natural path to follow.
+Currently, there is nothing to ease new users into `use-fn`.

 If `use-case` were widely used where `use-fn` is used today, it would lower Gleam's barrier to entry as a whole.

 ## Ease of Debugging

-A large part of Gleam's famed friendliness is its very useful compiler errors.
+A large part of Gleam's famed friendliness is its very human-readable compiler errors.
 Unfortunately, type errors caused by `use-fn` can be very difficult to understand.
 Because `use-case` clearly retains the distinct arms of a case statement, the compiler errors can be much more precise in highlighting the part of the statement that the error comes from, making it easier to understand and fix.

 ## Cost of Good Error Handling

 The biggest critique against Rust's `?` operator is that it makes ignoring errors too easy.
 Because ignoring errors is easy, the perceived cost of handling those errors is high, leading users to not properly handle errors at all.
-Though `use-fn` is a significant step in the right direction, I still believe it ultimately falls short in the same way `?` does: it is too easy to just write `use .. <- result.try(..)`, completely ignoring the error condition.
+Though `use-fn` is a significant step in the right direction, I still believe it ultimately falls short in the same way `?` does: it is too easy to write `use .. <- result.try(..)`, completely ignoring the error condition.

 Compare ignoring versus handling an error with `use-fn`: